ranjith19/chrome-extension-webpack-html2mammoth/README.md

 1. User should be able to define their own custom script to parse the html.
 Like StyleBot (http://stylebot.me/) for data parsing.
 2. User should be able to save their script.
 3. User should be able to download a script from someone else.

+## Technology

+Questions:

+1. Decide if we need to go with react or just jquery etc are sufficient
+2. Design, add tests.
+3. Typescript or vanilla JS?

 ## Contributing